 The Committee and the Board value the input of our stockholders and strive to foster a constructive dialogue with stockholders on matters of executive compensation and corporate governance.
 At our 2019 Annual Stockholder Meeting, more than 95% of the votes cast were in favor of our non-binding advisory vote on executive compensation ("2019 Say on Pay Vote").
-Though the Committee recognized the 2019 Say on Pay Vote reflected support for the Company's executive compensation programs, the Committee remains committed to ongoing stockholder engagement.
-In 2019, we continued to strengthen our outreach to stockholders to maintain strong lines of communication with our stockholders and shared stockholders' perspectives with the Committee and the Board.
+Though the Committee recognized the 2019 Say on Pay Vote reflected support for the Company's executive compensation programs, the Committee remains committed to ongoing stockholders and shared stockholders' perspectives with the Committee and the Board.
 From this outreach, the Committee and the Board gained valuable insight into our investors' views about the Company, including our executive compensation programs.
 As a result of the feedback received from investors in recent years, the Committee made the following enhancements to our executive compensation programs and disclosure: